codekitchen/dinghy/README.md

     $ brew install https://github.com/codekitchen/dinghy/raw/latest/dinghy.rb

 This will install the Docker client as well, using Homebrew.
+If you already have the Docker client installed, you will need to remove it or upgrade it to version 1.4 or higher.
 Dinghy will use your default Vagrant provider, be it VMWare Fusion or Virtual Box, though that can be overridden with an option: